tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 * Simulate a compromise
 * Create Kubernetes Network Policy to limit access
 * Create a Global Default Deny and allow Authorized DNS
-* Create a network policy to the rest of the sample application
+* Create a network policy for the rest of the sample application (yaobank)

 ### Simulate a compromise